-Positive and Negative Influences on Relationships Name: \\\\\ Worksheet Things that friends and peers might do or say that can influence a relationship in a positive or healthy way: Things that friends and peers might do or say that can influence a relationship in a negative or unhealthy way:
+Positive and Negative Influences on Relationships Worksheet

+Things that friends and peers might do or say that can influence a relationship in a positive or healthy way:

+Things that friends and peers might do or say that can influence a relationship in a negative or unhealthy way:

-HEALTHY AND UNHEALTHY FRIENDSHIP QUIZ
+TRUE OR FALSE

+Write 'true' if the description is of a healthy friendship and write 'false' if the description is of an unhealthy friendship.

-1 Spend all of their time together.
-7 Always think the same way and never argue.
-2 Put pressure on each other to do something they may not wan to do.
-3 Only wear clothes that the other person likes or approves of.
-9 Stand up for each other when they are being teased or bullied.
-4 Share personal informatior and trust each other. other and don't have any separate friends.
-5 Do what the other person wants so they won't get mad at the m.
-11 Say nice things to each other to their face but spread rumors 6 Don't get insulted or take behind their backs. it seriously when the other person teases them (like calling them names like stupid or lazy or swearing at them).
-12 Tell an adult if they think the other person is doing something harmful or dangerous.
+1. Spend all of their time together.

+2. Put pressure on each other to do something they may not want to do.

+3. Only wear clothes that the other person likes or approves of.

+4. Share personal information and trust each other.

+5. Do what the other person wants so they won't get mad at them.

+6. Don't get insulted or take it seriously when the other person teases them (like calling them names like stupid or lazy or swearing at them).
+7. Always think the same way and never argue.

+8. Do what the other person wants to do even if they don't want to or don't think it's a good idea.

+9. Stand up for each other when they are being teased or bullied.

+10. Only hang out with each other and don't have any separate friends.

+11. Say nice things to each other to their face but spread rumors behind their backs.

+12. Tell an adult if they think the other person is doing something harmful or dangerous.

-HEALTHY AND UNHEALTHY FRIENDSHIP - ANSWER KEY
+HEALTHY AND UNHEALTHY RELATIONSHIPS - ANSWER KEY